MicrosoftDocs/windows-ai-docs/docs/windows-ml/integrate-model.md

 While the WinML APIs are available in both C++/CX and C++/WinRT, we recommend using the C++/WinRT version, as it allows for more natural C++ coding and is where most development efforts will be focused going forward.
 You can follow the instructions below that pertain to your particular situation to use the C++/WinRT APIs:

+* If you are targeting Windows 1803 or earlier, see [Tutorial: Port an Existing WinML App to NuGet Package](port-app-to-nuget.md).
 * If you are creating a new C++ application, see [Tutorial: Create a Windows Machine Learning Desktop application (C++)](https://docs.microsoft.com/windows/ai/get-started-desktop) and follow the steps up to **Load the model**.
 * If you have an existing C++ application (which is not already set up for C++/WinRT), follow these steps to set up your application for C++/WinRT:
     1. Make sure you have the latest version of [Visual Studio 2019](https://visualstudio.microsoft.com/downloads/) installed (any edition).